GregorGT/RuNo/README.md

 EVAL("Search text {NUMBER/DATE/TEXT}") Collects all elements starting with the search text followed by a Number/DATE/TEXT

-EVAL_TABLE("Tablename" (optional), "A1:A3", "NUMBER") Collects all elements inside a table with table name "Tablenanem" as an optional parameter (IF not given the current table is selected), "A1:A3" - Cells and the type of the evaluation
+EVAL_TABLE("Tablename" (optional), "A1:A3", "NUMBER") Collects all elements inside a table with table name "Tablename" as an optional parameter (IF not given the current table is selected), "A1:A3" - Cells and the type of the evaluation "NUMBER", which can be NUMBER, DATE, or TEXT

 ROUND,	rounds the values for numbers, 	ROUND(15.2) MIN(EVAL("test some {NUMBER}"))